Christine Auten

-Christine Auten (née McPeters) is an American voice actress, ADR director, and ADR scriptwriter.
+Christine Auten is an American voice actress, ADR director, and ADR scriptwriter.

 Auten performs the voice of Esdeath, the main antagonist from the popular anime Akame ga Kill, Mesousa from Pani Poni Dash, Kurenai from Samurai Gun, Yufan Xia from Full Metal Panic: The Second Raid, Priscilla Asagiri from Bubblegum Crisis Tokyo 2040, and Sakaki from Azumanga Daioh.

 Personal life

 As of 2017, she lives in Austin, Texas with her husband Andrew Auten.